Designations Congruent with Things: Chapter 26

 “Noted,” Kim says.

 What?”
-Starr asks, his voice cracking.
+Starr’s voice cracks.
 “No. Rewind.
 Start at the beginning.
-Literally all we know is that you guys corresponded for three years before you met in person, you play the guitar really well, you have a thing for Leibniz, and you have a really low alcohol tolerance.”
+All we know is you guys corresponded for years before you met in person, you play the guitar really well, you have a thing for Leibniz, and you have a low alcohol tolerance.”

 “My name is—”

-“Ehhh I’ve already fulfilled my name-learning quota for today,” Newton says.
-“You are out of luck.”
+“Ehhh I’ve fulfilled my name-learning quota for today,” Newton says.
+“You’re out of luck.”

 “Oh, er—”